Memorable Manitobans: Harry Medovy (1904-1995)

 Throughout his lengthy career, Medovy remained devoted to the welfare of children.
 He was one of the first members of the medical community to urge parents to take steps to prevent small children from accidentally poisoning themselves with household products.
 He advocated the addition of vitamin C to milk and in 1950 he warned those living in rural communities that water from shallow wells caused blue babies because of the waters high concentrations of nitrate.
 Two of his publications were “Blue Babies and Well Water” and “Cigarette Smoking, Lung Cancer and the Medical Profession’s Responsibilities.”
 He was active in the drive to get the Childrens Hospital of Winnipeg built, and he subsequently wrote A Vision Fulfilled (1979), an account of its history.

-For his efforts as a childrens advocate, he received the Queen Elizabeth II Silver Jubilee Medal (1977) and a City of Winnipeg Community Service Award (1979), an honorary doctorate from the University of Manitoba (1975), a distinguished service award from the Manitoba Medical Association, was made an Officer of the Order of Canada (1990), and received the Prowse Award in clinical research on diabetes in children.
+For his efforts as a childrens advocate, he received a Queen Elizabeth II Silver Jubilee Medal (1977) and a City of Winnipeg Community Service Award (1979), an honorary doctorate from the University of Manitoba (1975), and a distinguished service award from the Manitoba Medical Association.
+He was made an Officer of the Order of Canada (1990) and received the Prowse Award in clinical research on diabetes in children.

-He and wife Mary had two children.
+On 28 October 1934, he married Mary Rosenblat (1906-1998) at Winnipeg and they had two daughters.
 He served on the Board for the Winnipeg Symphony Orchestra and the Eckhardt-Gramatte Musical Competition.

 He died at the Health Sciences Centre on 10 October 1995 and was buried in the Shaarey Zedek Cemetery.
 There are papers at the Archives of Manitoba.